Packing the cooler for a road trip

 - Use the right size cooler to meet your needs.

 - Remember, foods like lunchmeats, cooked chicken, potato or pasta salads need to be kept in a cooler.
-Keep the food at 40° F or colder.
-Use an instant read food thermometer to check the temperature of the food.
+Keep the food at 40 degrees F or colder.

 - Store food in watertight containers to prevent contact with melting ice water.